 Working with interactive documents isn’t quite as simple as working with typical print documents, but they’re also far more interesting.
 Creating this type of document actually reminds me of working in Flash or Shockwave way back when they were still actually being used.
 Designed to be output as an interactive PDF, they also function quite well when combined with the Publish Online feature to quickly get them out in the world.

 This functionality gives you a great deal of flexibility in what you can create with InDesign, whether you want to make a quick functional mockup of a website layout without extensive coding or a fully interactive digital magazine.

 My personal take: I may be imagining it, but it seems like Adobe has begun to downplay the role of interactive documents in InDesign.
 In the past, this has usually meant that they are working on a similar app dedicated to that one specific feature, as we saw with Photoshop’s 3D capabilities getting converted into Substance 3D Modeler and Painter, but we’ll have to wait and see.

 Once you finished designing and polishing your product with InDesign, it’s time to actually send it out into the world.
 InDesign has a number of helpful export options that can make the process hassle-free, although the vast majority of print design work is still going to be exported as a PDF and sent off to a printer.

-Things get a bit more interesting with digital documents, thanks to some more interesting export options.
+Things get a bit more interesting with digital-only documents, thanks to some additional export options.
 Publish Online is a very simple method of allowing you to share your document online in just a few clicks, hosted on Adobe’s servers and associated with your Creative Cloud account but visible to anyone with the right URL.
-Published documents can also be shared on social media or through email, just the way you would with any other website.
+Published documents can also be shared on social media or through email, just the way you would with any other web link.

 Once your work is published, you’ll even get access to some basic analytics data about how many people have viewed your documents, how long they’ve spent reading them, and so on.